jrochkind/ipaddr_range_set/README.md

       IPAddr.new(whatever),   # arbitrary existing IPAddr object
       (ip_addr..ip_addr)      # range of arbitrary IPAddr objects.
     )

+Ranges and splats are handled by this gem (in terms of underlying IPAddr), other strings passed directly to IPAddr constructor.

 When ruby Range's are used, IPAddrRangeSet makes sure to use `Range#cover?` internally, not `Range#include?` (the latter being disastrous for anything that doesn't have `#to_int`).
 Triple dot `...` exclusive endpoint ranges are supported, which can be convenient if you don't like writing lots of `255`s in your range end points.

+And then, once you have an IPAddrRangeSet, you can check if a particular ip is in the range set, using string (IPv4 or v6) or IPAddr instance:

     range.include?
 '220.1.10.5'
     range.include?
 IPAddr.new('220.1.10.5')